Auto Loan Glossary

 The cost of a car without options.
 Base price includes standard equipment, factory warranty, and freight.
 This price is printed on the MSRP sticker.

-One hundredth of one percent in the yield of an investment, or .01%.
+One hundredth of 1% in the yield of an investment, or .01%.

 A document that shows the details of a sale.
 Your dealership will prepare a bill of sale to document your purchase.